jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 1. The `import` keyword
 2. The name or names being imported
-3. The module being imported from
+3. The module being imported from, as a string

 In the above case, the name being imported is `input`, which is between curly braces.
 That's because the Simple IO package uses named exports.
 If you wanted to import all the functions from Simple IO as a single object, you would do this: